rock-hu/minor-projects/openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/system_arkts/features.rst

 |LANG| supports Boxing and Unboxing conversions, though they have performance
 limitations.
 If the design of the application allows avoiding frequent Boxed/Unboxed type conversions, then the developer is to use the appropriate type.
-The performance gain can be as much as double in some applications.
+The performance gain can as much as double in some applications.

 |LANG| Performance Challenges